chaconnewu/awesome-augmented/original_awesomes/awesome-dotnet.md

 * [Rebus](https://github.com/rebus-org/Rebus) - Rebus is a lean service bus implementation for .NET, similar in nature to NServiceBus and MassTransit, only leaner
 * [RestBus](https://github.com/tenor/RestBus) - A service oriented .NET messaging library for RabbitMQ.
 * [EasyNetQ](https://github.com/EasyNetQ/EasyNetQ) - An easy to use .NET API for RabbitMQ
-* [Warewolf ESB](https://github.com/Warewolf-ESB/Warewolf-ESB) - An easy to use service bus and microservices platform.
+* [Warewolf ESB](https://github.com/Warewolf-ESB/Warewolf) - An easy to use service bus and microservices platform.
 Easily build applications and services in a visual IDE.
+* [Kafka Client](https://github.com/Microsoft/CSharpClient-for-Kafka) - .Net implementation of the Apache Kafka Protocol that provides basic functionality through Producer/Consumer classes.
+* [Foundatio](https://github.com/exceptionless/Foundatio#queues) - A common interface with in memory, redis and azure implementations.
+* [Kafunk](https://github.com/jet/kafunk) - F# Kafka client from Jet

 ## Reactive Programming